-The ultrasound scanner has a microphone that gives off sound waves.
-The sound waves bounce off the organs inside your body, and the microphone picks them up.
-The microphone links to a computer that turns the sound waves into a picture on the screen.
+The ultrasound scanner has a probe that gives off sound waves.
+The probe looks a bit like a microphone.
+The sound waves bounce off the organs inside your body, and the probe picks them up.
+The probe links to a computer that turns the sound waves into a picture on the screen.

 Ultrasound scans aren't painful but can cause some discomfort.
-You usually have them in the hospital x-ray department by a sonographer.
+You might have it at one of the following:

 Why you might have an ultrasound scan

 You might have an ultrasound scan to help your doctor to diagnose a neuroendocrine tumour.

 Check your appointment letter for any instructions about how to prepare for your scan.

 You might need to stop eating for 6 hours beforehand.
 Let the scan team know if this will be a problem for any reason, for example if you are diabetic.